danbev/learning-cpp/README.md

 is that the compiler transforms the function to a free (not tied to the class/struct) which takes a this pointer as its first argument.
 It also name mangles this function and at the call site passes in the this argument

+### Function members
+When you have a function as a member of a class or a struct the compiler will generate "free" functions.
+These are functions that are not part of the class/struct and don't effect the size of the class.

+    int Something::doit() const {
+       return some;
+    }

+    Something s{};
+    int result = s.doit();

+The compiler will insert this:

+    int Something::doit(Something* this) const {
+       return some;
+    }

+And since the function is const:

+    int Something::doit(Something const * this) {
+       return this->some;
+    }

+At the call site/function invocation:

+    int result = doit(&s);

+The function itself will be name mangled and the function invocation name will also be updated with this name.

 ## Symbols
 This section takes a closer look at what an object file looks like and the sybols it uses.
 The sources files are located in src/fundamentals and are symbols and symbols-main.cc.